Grain Free Recipe Link LoveUpdated: August 24, 2018 Healthy Living

 In the meantime, I thought I would get everyone’s enthusiasm going for the life changing, autoimmune healing power of following the GAPS Diet (by Dr. Natasha Campbell-McBride MD) by posting a few of my favorite GAPS friendly recipes from around the Real Food blogosphere from this past week.

 Be not intimidated nor discouraged!
 For the vast majority of people, GAPS is not a forever way of eating – it is a temporary measure (6 months – 3 years on average) to heal one’s gut from years of abuse by processed foods, pharmaceuticals and other bodily insults so that digestion proceeds smoothly once again.

 Perfection is also not required.
 If you follow GAPS the vast majority of the time and really give it your best shot, you will be astounded how your digestive health will rebound and those autoimmune issues will slide into remission.
 Poor gut health = autoimmune disease?
 Yes, this is the crux of it.

 The good news is that you can enjoy delicious real food using grain free flour from seeds and nuts that will delight and titillate your family’s taste buds.
 Here are some Real Food recipes to get the creative juices flowing in your kitchen:

 From The Coconut Mama, grain free coconut cupcakes.
 Great for a kid’s birthday party!

-From Divine Health, grain free zucchini bread.
+From Divine Health,.
 Who said eating grain free was hard with recipes like this?!